eiffel-community/eiffel-repository-template/repo-checklist.md

    1. Make all members of the team maintainers (so they can add new maintainers as needed).
    1. Give the team write access to the new repository.
 1. Create a maintainers' mailing list.
 There are no requirements on mailing list providers, but it needs to be invite only, readable by members only, but accept mails from non-members.
 [Google Groups](http://groups.google.com/) can easily set up such mailing lists.
+   1. Add all [TC members](https://github.com/eiffel-community/community/blob/master/GOVERNANCE.md#technical-committee-members) as owners in this mailing list.
 1. Update https://github.com/eiffel-community/community/blob/master/CONTACT.md with a new line for this repository.
 1. Update CODEOWNERS file with the correct maintainer list.